 Ms. Hellman married F. Warren Hellman and moved to New York, raised her children, and began her long involvement with groups promoting ballet, physical education, arts and culture, as well as community programs.

 Having been an avid skier and gold medal winner in Masters World Cup Slalom competition, Ms. Hellman co-founded and chaired the Stratton Mountain School in Vermont, a college preparatory school, that also served as a training ground for members of the Olympic Ski Team (students of the school competed in the last five Olympic games).

-She has also been chair of the San Francisco Art Organization’s Task Force and is currently a board member of the San Francisco Free Clinic.
+She was also chair of the San Francisco Art Organization’s Task Force and was a board member of the San Francisco Free Clinic.

-Along with her community and arts involvements, Ms. Hellman has been a committed painter.
+Along with her community and arts involvements, Ms. Hellman was a committed painter.
 She found the excitement of color and the experience of painting to be as exacting and demanding as ballet dancing and skiing.
 She began exhibiting her watercolors at the Rena Bransten Gallery in 1996.